Valleeh/podclean/README.md

 ## Usage

-On your phone, find a Pod-catcher app that supports URL RSS feeds (e.g., Apple Podcasts even supports local RSS URLs, while Overcast only supports public RSS URLs and would require a DynDNS).
+On your phone, find a Pod-catcher app that supports URL RSS feeds (e.g., Apple Podcasts even supports local RSS URLs, while Overcast only supports public RSS URLs and would require DynDNS or an actual server).

 Search for the RSS feed of the podcast you want to subscribe to.
 Get the server address and create a URL as follows: